aws/aws-sdk-js-v3/packages/credential-providers/README.md

 });
 ```

-A `CredentialProvider` function created with `fromContainerMetadata` will return a promise that will
+A `AwsCredentialIdentityProvider` function created with `fromContainerMetadata` will return a promise that will
 resolve with credentials for the IAM role associated with containers in an Amazon ECS task.
 Please
 see [IAM Roles for Tasks][iam_roles_for_tasks] for more information on using IAM roles with Amazon
 ECS.

-A `CredentialProvider` function created with `fromInstanceMetadata` will return a promise that will
+A `AwsCredentialIdentityProvider` function created with `fromInstanceMetadata` will return a promise that will
 resolve with credentials for the IAM role associated with an EC2 instance.
 Please see [IAM Roles for Amazon EC2][iam_roles_for_ec2] for more information on using IAM roles
 with Amazon EC2.
 Both IMDSv1 (a request/response method) and IMDSv2 (a session-oriented method) are